lorenzoridolfi9/Japanese-newspapers-classification/README.md

 Train-set | 0.53
 Test-set | 0.57

--  reaches 0.53 accuracy in the train set, 0.57 in the validation set and 0.57 in the test set, with 6 epochs, 3 layers, 64 neurons for the first two layers and 23 in the last layer.
+-  Hyperparameters: 6 epochs, 3 layers, 64 neurons for the first two layers and 23 in the last layer.

 - **LSTM**